suhaib-ahmd/CL-appmgr-steps/README.md

 - Connect to the Devbox using ssh by issuing the following command: ```ssh devbox```
 - If the command above doesn't work, SSH to the Devbox using the Devbox IP address and port number provided to you.
 - E.g. ```ssh -p <Devbox port> root@198.18.134.1```

+To ensure you are connected to the correct device, make sure that your Devbox has a hostname aligned with your Seat Number.

+For e.g., Seat Number 5 should have a devbox hostname as `dev5`.

 ### Using the appmgr build scripts